-3.4.5.4 COMPOST SOCKS - SEDIMENT BARRIER TYPE 8
+3.4.5.4 Compost Socks - Sediment Barrier Type 8

-Compost socks are field fabricated sediment barriers made by blowing coarse compost into a mesh sleeve.
+Compost socks are usually field fabricated sediment barriers made by blowing coarse compost into a mesh sleeve.
+Some distributors have available compost socks pre-filled in short lengths.
 The flexible nature of the sleeve combined with the weight of the compost causes the compost sock to conform to surface irregularities of the ground.
 Embedding compost socks is not necessary.
-The sock material can be plastic netting or, if the barrier is not intended to be removed, biodegradable netting made of burlap, cotton or other natural fiber.
-Use plastic netting if compost sock is expected to be relocated.
+The sock material can be plastic netting or (preferably) biodegradable netting made of burlap, cotton or other natural fiber.
 The sock material is available in diameters of 9, 12, 18 and 24 inches.
 The sock length is determined in the field.